tsmith512/tsmithcreative/_projects/2019-11-21-support-tiers-of-service.md

 net during a time of transition and/or a consistent cost for a needed service.
 It also sets a lower expectation on touch-points for account and project management.

+**One client explained to me** that her tendency to plan out hourly expenditures meticulously was due to the fear she would come up short if an urgent security release came out and she would be held responsible for an incident.
+Between this insight and the upcoming update automation, I decided to split security update coverage out of the hourly billing component of all support tiers.
+This first tier would be flat-rate completely and cover security updates automatically.

 For the business, this provides cost splitting across accounts to grow a suite of automation and monitoring tools as well as R&D initiatives that allow